magkopian/php-ajax-simple-chat/README.md

 </p>

 <p>
 The <strong>Simple Chat ;)</strong> comes in two different versions.
 The first, is the full-page version, where the chat window is placed inside your page content.
 The second is the embedded version, where the chat window is placed on a position-fixed bar, on the down-right side of the browser window.
 In the embedded version you can hide or show the chat window.
-A live demo of the <strong>Simple Chat ;)</strong> in both versions is available here.
+A live demo of the <strong>Simple Chat ;)</strong> in both versions is available <a href="http://magkopian.tk/simple-chat/" title="Simple Chat ;) Demo Page">here</a>.
 </p>